NWU Libraries homepage

 Mr Njabulo Mdunge joined the NWU LIS (Research and Open Scholarship) on January 2, 2025.
 He is a passionate librarian with a master’s degree in library and information science, completed in 2022 at the University of Zululand.
 His research focused on the acceptance and use of ICTs within libraries, and it has shaped his career as a forward-thinking librarian in the library and information science field.

 Mr Mdunge initiated and facilitated digital literacy training and community engagement programs.
-As a former head librarian at Emmarentia Library within the City of Joburg libraries, he has spearheaded various innovative programs, including the Young e-champions computer class, Academic Writing seminars, robotics, and coding sessions.
+As a former head librarian at Emmarentia Library within the City of Johannesburg libraries, he has spearheaded various innovative programs, including the Young e-champions computer class, Academic Writing seminars, robotics, and coding sessions.

 He is a dedicated researcher who contributes to the LIS profession; he has authored scholarly outputs in accredited journals.
 Mr Mdunge has also presented his work at numerous conferences, ranging from local gatherings to prestigious international platforms such as the IFLA International Futures Summit 2024 in Australia, Brisbane, and ICONI 2024 in Mauritius.
 These engagements have provided opportunities to share insights, learn from global innovations, and advocate for the role of libraries in building Smart Cities and enhancing healthcare delivery.